Best Hotels in London

 - Park Plaza Westminster Bridge – Ideal for first-timers near the Eye.

-- Travelodge London Central – Among the Cheap hotels in London with consistent service.
+- Travelodge London Central – Among the cheap hotels in London with consistent service.

 - The Dorchester – That perfect blend of old glamour and calm dignity.